 Tips to Help Get a Better Job Offer

 Negotiating salary isn’t easy, and it can be especially difficult for women.
 In general, women are less likely to ask for more money when they are offered a job and more likely to stay in a lower paid job.
 Reasons vary, but some of it involves being uncomfortable discussing salary and being hesitant to ask for more.

 The Gender Pay Gap

 The fact that women earn less than men complicates the salary situation.
-It’s not just that men earn more, and women make 74 cents for every dollar a man earns.
-Payscale’s report on The Gender Pay Gap identifies significant differences between men’s and women’s earnings based on a variety of factors.
+It’s not just that men earn more, and women earn 79 cents for every dollar for every dollar a man earns.
+Payscale’s report on The State of the Gender Pay Gap in 2019 identifies significant differences between men’s and women’s earnings based on a variety of factors.

 What this means is that the pay gap is due at least partly to unconscious bias.
 Even when they have the same jobs as men, and work just as hard as their male colleagues, women with families are perceived to be less dedicated and suffer the professional consequences.”